Cooling your jars and learning how to test canning jar seals are two very important steps in the canning process.

 Canning takes some time and effort, but you will reap the rewards of your canning efforts all winter, as well as save money on your grocery bill.
 This post will give you some expert tips on testing your jar seals to make sure your foods are safe for storing long term.

-After removing your canning jars from the canner, cool the jars at room temperature for 12 to 24 hours.
+After removing your canning jars from the boiling water canner, cool the jars at room temperature for 12 to 24 hours.
 When removing hot jars from the canner, do not re-tighten the jar lids.
 Retightening hot lids may cause seal failures.

 Cool jars on racks or towels to minimize heat damage to countertops.
 The food level and liquid volume of raw-packed jars will be lower after the jars have cooled.
 Air is exhausted during processing and food shrinks.